-An intensive four-week program designed to help filmmakers develop skills as creative, independent producers
+An intensive five-week program designed to help filmmakers develop skills as creative, independent producers

 Producers apply with feature length narrative projects that are already in active development or pre-production; through the lab, Fellows then develop strategies and action plans for bringing those projects to fruition.

 The Producing Lab also helps to further the careers of its Fellows by introducing them to film professionals who can advise them on both the craft and business of independent producing.
-In addition to attending class sessions with guest speakers from film’s legal, financial, and production arenas, each Producing Fellow will be paired with an experienced Creative Advisor with whom they’ll work in class and one-on-one to further develop their project over the course of the program.
-The Lab culminates in a daylong pitch session with established executives, which offers participants valuable practical experience—and the chance to expose their projects to a larger cross-section of the industry.
+In addition to attending lab sessions with guest speakers from film’s legal, financial, and production arenas, each Producing Fellow will be paired with an experienced Creative Advisor with whom they’ll work in lab sessions and one-on-one to further develop their project over the course of the program.
+The lab culminates in a daylong pitch session with established executives, which offers participants valuable practical experience—and the chance to expose their projects to a larger cross-section of the industry.